guyikcgg/UniversalShellBuilder/example/linux/README.md

 commands.
 2. *Global variables* to exchange data amongst commands or other functions (this is considered a bad coding practice, though it is needed some times).
 3. *Commands* this is the place to write the commands.
-Every command should be an `int` function taking no parameters.
+Every command must be a `int` function taking no parameters.
+Additionally, a variable with the same name of the command can hold the help message for this command.

 ## Compile
 To compile this example, just run `make` from the command line.
-It will follow the instructions in the Makefile to compile the sources.
-An executable file called `linux_example` should be present as the output.
+The file `linux_example` will be compiled from the source.

+## Usage
+To run the example, type `./linux_example` from the command line.
+A *greater-than* sign (`> _`) will be printed on the screen, prompting you to introduce a command.

 ## Available commands